Antoanella Calame, MD

-- Molecular Techniques for Diagnosis and Prognosis of Melanoma, SDDSS Meeting, 2015
+- Molecular Techniques for Diagnosis and Prognosis of Melanoma, SDDSS Meeting, 2015, Noah Worcester 2016

-- Molecular Diagnostics in Melanoma; Basal and Squamous Cell Carcinoma Histology; Cutaneous Manifestations of Internal Malignancies and Other Paraneoplastic Syndromes, Practical Dermatology and Dermatopathology Symposium, Vail, CO 2014, 2015
+- Molecular Diagnostics in Melanoma; Pediatric Dermatopathology; Basal and Squamous Cell Carcinoma Histology; Cutaneous Manifestations of Internal Malignancies and Other Paraneoplastic Syndromes, Practical Dermatology and Dermatopathology Symposium, Vail, Colorado 2014, 2015, 2016, 2017, 2019

 - Frozen Section Immunohistochemistry in Dermatopathology and Mohs Surgery, Pathology Leaders Webinar Series, March 2013